rhisfiberart/rhisfiberart.github.io/portfolio.md

       </div>
       <div class="portfolio-info">
         <h2 class="portfolio-title">Handmade 1</h2>
-        <p class="portfolio-desc">This shirt was hand spun from bourette silk, woven on a ridged heddle loom, and dyed using locally grown madder root.
-It will be on display at the Wild Wild Weft art show at The Lewisville Grand Gallery in Lewisville  TX from Oct 3rd to Nov 7th 2017</p>
+        <p class="portfolio-desc">This shirt was hand spun from bourette silk, woven on a rigid heddle loom, and dyed using locally grown madder root.
+It will be on display at the Wild Wild Weft art show at The Lewisville Grand Gallery in Lewisville, TX from Oct 3rd to Nov 7th, 2026</p>
         <p class="portfolio-price">Not For Sale</p>
       </div>
     </article>